Azure-Samples/Microchip-SAM-IoT-Wx/Dev_Tools_Install.md

     <img src=".//media/image15.png"/>

-3. Install the Microsoft [Azure Command Line Interface (CLI)](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest).
-The Azure CLI is a set of commands used to create and manage Azure resources.
-The Azure CLI is available across Azure services and is designed to get you working quickly with Azure, with an emphasis on automation

-4. Install the latest [Python](https://www.python.org) release.
+3. Install the latest [Python](https://www.python.org) release.
 During the installation setup, be sure to enable/check the option for `Add Python <X.Y> to PATH`

-5. Install and verify [pyazureutils](https://pypi.org/project/pyazureutils/) (a Microchip utility for interacting with Microsoft Azure web services via the Azure CLI) by executing the following steps:

-   - Launch a `Command Prompt` or `PowerShell` window (e.g. for Windows: click on `Start` > type `PowerShell` in the Search field > `Open`)
-   - Execute the following command line to install the utility program

-        ```shell
-        pip install --upgrade pyazureutils
-        ```
-   - Bring up the IoT Central's specific help menu to verify that the `pyazureutils.exe` program can be found

-        ```shell
-        pyazureutils iotcentral --help
-        ```

-        NOTE: If the `pyazureutils` command cannot be found nor executed, search for the location of the `pyazureutils.exe` program and add the absolute path of its location to the Windows `PATH` environment variable.
-Launch a new command line window and try bringing up the help menu again

-    - Confirm the version of `pyazureutils` that is currently installed (should match the version that was last downloaded)

-        ```shell
-        pyazureutils -R
-        ```
-    - If desired, `pyazureutils` can be run to output additional debug messages

-        ```shell
-        pyazureutils -v debug
-        ```